New PSA from the VA on Women Troops & Veterans

 Congratulations to Major Margaret Witt

-By Defense Policy Online blogger DKnapp
+By Defense Policy Online blogger Dylan Knapp

-Congratulations to Major Margaret Witt on her victory over the Department of Defense’s inane "Don’t Ask, Don’t Tell" policy. … [Read More...]
+Congratulations to Major Margaret Witt on her victory over the Department of Defense’s inane "Don’t Ask, Don’t Tell" policy.
+Seven … [Read More...]

 Are you a military dependent?
 Do you need money for college?

-By Defense Policy Online blogger CCavalier
+By Defense Policy Online blogger Crystal Cavalier

 I so am happy to blog about this, since I love finding money for colleges!
 This month ThanksUSA contacted me and asked if I could … [Read More...]